Eikix/articles/blog-posts/dynamodb-cdk/dynamodb-cdk.md

 canonical_url:
 ---

 Hey there, serverless aficionadas and aficionados 😶‍🌫️!
-Have you ever made an oopsie 🙊 that cost your team hundreds of dollars?
+Have you ever made an unfortunate mistake 🙊 that cost your team hundreds of dollars?
 More than that?
 No way.
 Thousands!?
 First, I'm really sorry.
 Second, welcome to the club.

 ## TL;DR